malacalypse/rp2040_i2s_example/README.md

 audio frames into left and right words via the LRCK.

-One of either Data In or Data Out are, of course, required for this to be useful, but not all peripherals have both - you might be talking only to a DAC or only to an ADC, not a coded (which is just a DAC and an ADC in the same package, possibly sharing clocks, possibly not).
+One of either Data In or Data Out are, of course, required for this to be useful, but not all peripherals have both - you might be talking only to a DAC or only to an ADC, not a codec (which is just a DAC and an ADC in the same package, possibly sharing clocks, possibly not).

 Additionally, not all peripherals require master clock, some have a PLL which can generate it from the bit clock, in